The Recombination Hypothesis

-"The Recombination Hypothesis" is the 100th episode of the American sitcom The Big Bang Theory and the 13th episode of the series' fifth season.
+"The Recombination Hypothesis" is the 13th episode of the fifth season, as well as the 100th episode overall, of the American television sitcom The Big Bang Theory.
 It premiered on CBS in the United States on January 19, 2012.
 In this episode, Leonard impulsively asks Penny out for dinner on a date.

 The story and concept of the episode was written by series co-creator Chuck Lorre.
 The teleplay was written by co-creator Bill Prady and writer Steven Molaro.
-"The Recombination Hypothesis" was directed by Mark Cendrowski.
+It was directed by Mark Cendrowski.
 The episode received generally positive reviews from television critics, who praised Leonard and Penny's attempt to rework their relationship.
 Upon airing, "The Recombination Hypothesis" garnered 15.71 million viewers in the United States and 5.3 rating in the 18–49 demographic, according to Nielsen ratings.

 Plot

 The episode begins with Sheldon receiving a cardboard cut-out of Spock he ordered, however is dismayed to find it is not the Spock played by Leonard Nimoy but rather Zachary Quinto.
 While Sheldon complains, Leonard sees Penny and they exchange smiles.
-Leonard walks over asking her if she has any plans for dinner.
-Penny looks surprised about being asked out on a date and accepts.
-As Penny nervously tries on clothes with Amy and Bernadette, Bernadette assures her that everything will work out since Leonard is crazy about her.
-Whilst playing Settlers of Catan, Sheldon, Howard and Raj ask Leonard why he is putting himself through another relationship with Penny, as they had broken up two years ago when things got too serious for her.
+Leonard walks over asking if she has plans for dinner.
+Penny looks surprised about being asked out and accepts.
+As Penny nervously tries on clothes with Amy and Bernadette, Bernadette assures her everything will work out, since Leonard is crazy about her.
+While playing Settlers of Catan, Sheldon, Howard and Raj ask Leonard why he is putting himself through another relationship with Penny, as they had broken up two years ago when things got too serious for her.

-During dinner, Leonard and Penny find their first date in two years awkward, and decide to make-believe they are on a real first date.
-They both tell each other about their work and Penny is amused when Leonard boasts that he built a Bat-Signal and calls himself "King of the Nerds".
-Leonard then asks Penny whether they are going to get back together.
-A shocked Penny confesses that she will always have feelings for him and that he always overthinks everything.
-Leonard is offended by this and returns home dejected.
+During dinner, Leonard and Penny find their first date in two years awkward, and decide to act they are on a real first date.
+They tell each other about their work and Penny is amused when Leonard boasts that he built a Bat-Signal and calls himself "King of Nerds".
+Leonard then asks Penny if they are going to get back together.
+A shocked Penny confesses she will always have feelings for him and that he always overthinks everything.
+Leonard is offended and returns home dejected.